Definitely-not-AWS-Workshops/workshop-2-blog/content/13-Experiments-With-GitHub-Actions-Merge-Group/1-Broken-Codebase-With-Well-Tested-And-Conflict-Free-Code-Changes/_index.md

 Oops!
 The *main* branch is now broken.
 If you run the test, you will find that the **test_with_default** case fails.
 Until now, you should have seen that even well-tested and conflict-free code changes can still pose a risk of breaking your codebase.

-Running CI triggered by pull requests is a fantastic way to catch these kinds of bugs before they reach the *main* branch (as you will see in the upcoming experimental subsections).
+Running CI triggered by pull requests is a fantastic way to catch this kind of bug before they reach the *main* branch (as you will see in the upcoming experimental subsections).
 However, there is a case where CI might not catch the bug, potentially leading to a broken codebase.

 Next, let’s run a series of different experiments to simulate the scenario described in this section and understand why you might need a merge group (or merge queue).
 After that, while simulating this feature at scale can be challenging, you will conduct a simplified experiment with it and then proceed to just enable the merge group for AWSome Books.